Lake Powell has seen a significant drop in water level this season due to low snowfall in the western Rockies last winter and other factors.

 Is there anything in the lake I need to worry about?
 No. There are no biting fish, leeches, sharks, alligators, or other nasty things, just mussels, bass, trout, and some other river fish.
 Just watch for mussels on the rocks underwater- they are sharp.
 You will want to have shoes on when walking on the shore due to loose rocks, tumbleweed thorns, and very hot sand.
 There is no current on the lake.
 The things to watch out for are Jet Skis and boats!
 Please read our safety tips here.

-What is the weather like?We are in the high desert at about 4500 ft elevation) so our normal temperatures can range from the high 90’s in summer to the low 20’s in winter.
+What is the weather like?We are in the high desert at about 4500 ft of elevation, so our normal temperatures can range from the low 100’s in summer to the low 20’s in winter.
+We are usually about 10 degrees cooler than Phoenix or Las Vegas due to our altitude.
 Our summers are very hot and dry.
 We can have snow in winter.
 Wind can be an issue here so always check the weather before you go!
 Click here for more weather information.

 Do you have any safety recommendations?
 There are no lifeguards here so be smart and plan accordingly.
 Remember, paddling out is voluntary-paddling back is mandatory so know your limits!
 Please click here for more safety tips.